AlonDawe/interbotix_aic_control/README.md

-# Active Inference Control for an Interbotix PincherX 150 Robotic Manipulator 🦾
+# Ractive Active Inference Control (ReAIC) of an Interbotix PincherX 150 Robotic Manipulator 🦾

 This repository contains code focused on enhancing the Active Inference Controller (AIC) developed in [1] for robotic manipulation tasks.
 Specifically, a modified version of the AIC, called the Reactive Active Inference Controller (ReAIC), was implemented and evaluated on an [Interbotix PincherX 150](https://docs.trossenrobotics.com/interbotix_xsarms_docs/specifications/px150.html) 5-DOF manipulator using ROS (Robot Operating System).
 Additionally, several other controllers, including the original AIC [1], the classic PID controller and an Adaptive Friction Compensator (AFC) [2] were implemented for comparison.